mnm678/CSStudyInstruments/bugs/cron_filetype.md

 **Current Stage: Bug Identified**

 Bug discovered when changing file types in an fstat call with rreplay.
 Multiple fstat calls do not respond to a change in the st_mode.

+### Week 2

+I couldn't reproduce this bug with an updated version of crash simulator.
+I will continue to investigate.